During our visits to Rome, we found ourselves constantly asking the same question: where to eat in Rome without ending up in a tourist trap?

 The pizzas here are nothing short of spectacular, with a thick, airy dough that’s crispy on the outside and soft inside.
 What really sets them apart are the bold, creative topping combinations—and there’s no shortage of vegetarian options to choose from.

-After exploring the Vatican, we recommend you stop by this charming place just a short stroll away.
-We sampled some of the best gelato in Rome here.
 Their flavour selection is excellent, and we highly suggest the pistachio and dark chocolate combo.
 Besides gelato, don’t miss out on their authentic Sicilian cannoli or tiramisù.
 The service here is equally wonderful!

 Near the Spanish Steps, you’ll find a mix of charming trattorias, hidden wine bars, and classic Roman restaurants—perfect for a tasty break after shopping or sightseeing.

-If you're near the Spanish Steps and looking for something fresh and a bit lighter, we highly recommend Ginger (ginger.roma.it), a stylish, health-focused spot on Via Borgognona.
-It’s all about organic ingredients and vibrant flavors, perfect when you need a break from heavier Roman fare.
+If you're near the Spanish Steps and looking for something fresh and a bit lighter, we highly recommend Ginger, a stylish, health-focused spot on Via Borgognona.

 We especially loved their octopus carpaccio with lime mayo, a refreshing palate cleanser, and the grilled fish with cherry tomatoes, olives, chard, and oregano—simple, clean, and delicious.
-Their sandwiches are also worth trying—flavorful, filling, and made with quality ingredients.
+Their sandwiches are also worth trying—flavourful, filling, and made with quality ingredients.

 Ginger is popular with both locals and tourists, so don’t be surprised if there’s a line—but trust us, it’s worth the wait.
+You'll find them also on other locations - near the Pantheon and on Via del Corso 173.

 Around Via Veneto and Villa Borghese, you'll find plenty of great places to eat—from cozy trattorias to stylish cafés—perfect for a relaxed meal or aperitivo after a walk through the park.